Memorials & Products

 4–6 Weeks Before: The Foundation

 At this stage, decide on the scale of the event.
 Is this a public gathering at a local park, or a private family dinner?
-In 2025, 58.3% of families prefer non-traditional locations like breweries, botanical gardens, or community centers over funeral homes.
+Many families now prefer non-traditional locations like breweries, botanical gardens, or community centers over funeral homes.

 3 Weeks Before: The Outreach